wfil/wfil-token/README.md

 Once the owner call the **pause()** function, thanks to the **_beforeTokenTransfer()** hook, *_mint()*, *_burn()* and *_transfer()* internal functions, will revert.

-To avoid users from sending *WFIL* to the contract address, **_transfer()** has been overidden to make sure the recipient address does not correspond to the contract address, and revert if it does.
+To avoid users from sending *WFIL* to the contract address, **_transfer()** has been overridden to make sure the recipient address does not correspond to the contract address, and revert if it does.

 To manage the wrapping - unwrapping fee, the contract set the Fee Setter role to the owner of the contract that can set the fee via **setFee()** and the recipient via **setFeeTo()**.
 The fee is public and can be queried via the getter function **fee()**.